“Oh no, it’s the retrospective time!”

 The below team works like that:

-Many retrospective meetings are a good place for self contemplation, as they are very quiet.
-The scrum master says some words to open the meeting and then it’s all mum’s the word.
+Many retrospective meetings are a good place for self-contemplation, as they are very quiet.
+The scrum master says some words to open the meeting and then it’s all mum’s words.
 No one is saying anything.

-Is it so quiet because all is perfect?
-Usually that will not be the case.
+Is it so quiet because everything is perfect?
+Usually, that will not be the case.
 Many times people don’t talk because (1) they are afraid that anything they say will boomerang back to them and (2) they don’t believe anything can really change.
 We’ll talk about (2) later here.

 People will talk if they feel safe.
-In many teams people don’t feel comfortable talking about what they did, what others did, especially the things that could go better.
+In many teams, people don’t feel comfortable talking about what they did, and what others did, especially the things that could go better.